If you ask an L&D professional what they have in common with their colleagues in Sales, you would probably expect them to say, ‘Not much’.

 The equation suggests that suspending your own agenda is the quickest way to build trust.
 In L&D this means putting your stakeholders’ and buyers’ concerns first.
 It doesn’t mean you can’t have your own goals, but it does mean that only by truly understanding and meeting your stakeholders’ needs do you have the best chance of achieving them.

 The Trusted Advisor approach is just one sales tool or methodology that L&D teams will find helpful.
 There are many more.
-Sales teams are routinely taught subjects that range from interpersonal skills – like listening, questioning and emotional intelligence – to strategic skills – like need identification, behavioral science, stakeholder management, competitive positioning and risk alleviation.
+Sales teams are routinely taught subjects that range from interpersonal skills – like listening, questioning and emotional intelligence – to strategic skills – like need identification, behavioural science, stakeholder management, competitive positioning and risk alleviation.
 These skills can be equally helpful to L&D teams as they look to achieve their objectives in a more effective way.

-The next time your organization invests in sales training, ask your provider to include your L&D team.
+The next time your organisation invests in sales training, ask your provider to include your L&D team.
 Even better, ask them to deliver a module demonstrating how the strategies, communication skills and methodologies employed by the best sales personnel can really help L&D to GTD.

 Source: The Trusted Advisor by David Maister, Charles Green, and Robert Galford.
 Published by The Free Press, and a highly recommended read.